Artificial Sweeteners

 • Digestion: Xylitol is partially absorbed by the body and metabolized in the liver.
 It has a lower impact on blood sugar levels compared to regular sugar.

 • Toxicity: Xylitol is generally considered safe for consumption by regulatory agencies when consumed within acceptable daily intake levels.
 However, in large doses, it can cause gastrointestinal discomfort and have a laxative effect.
+Recent studies link higher intake to accelerated cognitive decline.

 • Common Foods: Xylitol is found in various products, including sugar-free gum, candies, mints, dental products, and some pharmaceuticals.